ros-controls/control.ros.org/foxy/_sources/doc/project_ideas.rst

 | Skills required/preferred:

 - Good C++ skills
-- Basic understanding of ROS and/or ROS 2
+- Basic understanding of ROS and/or ROS2
 - Familiarity with the Gazebo simulator

 | Possible mentors: Denis Štogl